tarantool/doc/doc/contributing/contributing.rst

 How to write a test
 --------------------------------------------------------------------------------

-The database is the product that is expected to be as reliable as possible.
+The database is a product that is expected to be as reliable as possible.
 We at Tarantool have developed a dedicated test framework for developing test scripts that test Tarantool itself.
 The framework is called ``test-run``.